ddnexus/pagy/README.md

 Pagy follows the [Semantic Versioning 2.0.0](https://semver.org/).
 Please, check the [Changelog](https://github.com/ddnexus/pagy/blob/master/CHANGELOG.md) for breaking changes introduced by mayor versions.

+### Contributions

+Pull Requests are welcome!

+Before spending time creating a (potentially complex) Pull Request, you can [Confirm on Gitter](https://gitter.im/ruby-pagy/Lobby) whether your proposed changes are going to be useful for most users.

+If you Create A Pull Request, please ensure that the "All checks have passed" indicator gets green light on the Pull Request page.
+That means that the tests passed and Codecov and Rubocop are happy.

 ### Branches

 The `master` branch is the latest rubygem-published release.
 It also contains docs and comment changes that don't affect the published code.